Rizama-Victor/Development-of-a-Multi-facet-Facial-Recognition-Model-for-Institutional-Attendance-Activities/README.md

 - **Feature encoding:** A ResNet-based model encoded aligned faces into 128-dimensional embedding vectors; embeddings were normalized using NumPy.

-- **Model matching / classification:** The system compared incoming embeddings to stored embeddings and determined a match when similarity exceeded a configured threshold; a KNN classifier was used for identification.
+- **Model Training / classification:** The encoding were then trainedon on a KNN algorithm which compared incoming embeddings to stored embeddings to determine a match when similarity exceeded a configured threshold.

-- **Attendance logging:** Recognized individuals were recorded in the attendance file with their ID and timestamp; unrecognized faces triggered the “unknown” protocol.
+- **Attendance logging:** Recognized individuals were recorded in the attendance file with their ID and timestamp nnd unrecognized faces triggered the “unknown” protocol.

 - **Visualization:** OpenCV overlaid bounding boxes and labels on the displayed frames to show recognition results in real time.
 The procedure then repeated for the next frame, enabling continuous, real-time attendance monitoring.